 |70 mph||79 mph||86 mph|

 If you are eligible to take a speed awareness course, you’ll be contacted by the police through a letter.
 You’ll then need to either accept the offer, or decline and take the fine and points on your licence.
-You can book a speed awareness course online—the letter will tell you which providers are available in your area.
+You can book a course online—the letter will tell you which providers are available in your area.
 It’s not advisable to put it off too long, as you’ll have to take it no more than 12 weeks after the date of your speeding offence.

 What if I appeal?